alexanderkotsev/gp-ogc-api-features/tg.md

 This document proposes a technical approach for implementing an INSPIRE download service based on the newly adopted [OGC API-Features standard](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html).
 The approach described here is not legally binding and shows one of many possible ways of implementing INSPIRE Download services.

 ### Why another download service TG for INSPIRE?
 Several possible solutions for implementing Download services are already endorsed by the INSPIRE Maintenance and Implementation (MIG) group.
 [Technical guidelines documents](https://inspire.ec.europa.eu/Technical-Guidelines2/Network-Services/41) are made available that cover ATOM, WFS 2.0, WCS and SOS.
-While all of those approaches use the Web for providing access to geospatial data, they require xxx
+While all of these approaches use the Web for providing access to geospatial data, they are not considered developer friendly, and require substantial knowledge of the standard involved.
+In contrast, the rapid emergence of Web APIs for access to data provide a flexible and easily understandable means for access to data.
+The W3C DWBP therefore recommends that data are exposed through Web APIs [DWBP Best Practice 23](https://www.w3.org/TR/dwbp/#accessAPIs).

 ### OGC-API Features - a brief overview